Operational definition: Temperature

-The thermodynamic definition of temperature, due to Nicolas Léonard Sadi Carnot, refers to heat "flowing" between "infinite reservoirs".
-This is all highly abstract and unsuited for the day-to-day world of science and trade.
-In order to make the idea concrete, temperature is defined in terms of operations with the gas thermometer.
-However, these are sophisticated and delicate instruments, only adapted to the national standardization laboratory.
+The thermodynamics definition of temperature, developed by Nicolas Leonard Sadi Carnot, relies on the theoretical heat flow between infinite thermal reservoirs.
+Because this definition is theoretical, temperature is operationally defined using primary measurement standards, such as the gas thermometer.
+Because gas thermometer are complex instruments typically restricted to national standardization laboratories, practical temperature measurements rely on defined international scales, such as the International Temperature Scale of 1990 (ITS -90).

 For day-to-day use, the International Temperature Scale of 1990 (ITS) is used, defining temperature in terms of characteristics of the several specific sensor types required to cover the full range.
 One such is the electrical resistance of a thermistor, with specified construction, calibrated against operationally defined fixed points.

 Electric current

 Electric current is defined in terms of the force between two infinite parallel conductors, separated by a specified distance.
 This definition is too abstract for practical measurement, so a device known as a current balance is used to define the ampere operationally.